 - Spinal cord injury

-Bicycle safety in New Jersey take?
+What safety precautions should bicycle riders in New Jersey take?

 Just as you need to have your car inspected on a regular basis, always make sure that all the parts on your bike are secure and functioning properly.
 Here are some additional safety tips to always keep in mind before going on your next bike ride: